NOSM University Residency Housing & Accommodations

 - Rental of NOSM University housing in Ottawa can be requested for a non-mandatory CORE or elective rotation and if available, will be allocated for a fee.
 Availability can only be confirmed 60 days prior to the start of the rotation.
 Residents are asked to contact Housing between 60 days prior to the start of their rotation to see if NOSM University housing is available.

-- Housing for CORE rotations in Toronto has moved to a Resident-arranged model, whereby Residents are responsible to schedule their own housing and provided a reimbursement.
-Please refer to Toronto Housing: Self-Arranged Reimbursement Policy for details and eligibility.
+- Housing for CORE rotations in Ottawa and Toronto based areas is a blended approach of NOSM U managed housing and self-arranged housing.
+Please refer to Ottawa and Toronto Housing Policy for details and eligibility.

 - NOSM University maintains furnished and conveniently located housing units in distributed clinical-engaged learning sites throughout Northern Ontario.
 NOTE: These are shared housing for multiple levels of NOSM University learners and Residents may be sharing the housing with learners of a different gender and from other programs or Universities.

 - NOSM University Housing meets standards which address learner safety and comfort i.e. private bedroom with lock, standard furnishings, cleaned premises, high-speed internet, emergency contact numbers (posted in PaNDa), and compliance with legislative requirements.

 - Housing Agreements must be signed and returned to the Housing Unit as requested.

 Once housing is assigned for your placement, you will receive (1) a Letter of Confirmation for your housing, (2) the Apartment/House Information and (3) provided with information on how to access a set(s) of keys for your housing within the community (refer to your confirmation email).
 It is important to read this information carefully, as rules and regulations apply differently depending on the unit in question.